Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 Conclusion

 2. Even an experienced specialist will not find out the whole picture of the ongoing processes as a result of just listening.
-You will need to take blood, urine, and sometimes sputum samples for analysis.
+You will need to submit blood, urine, and sometimes sputum samples for analysis.

 4. Based on the results of the examination, it becomes clear how to cure the specific disease that caused wheezing in the lungs.